vmasdani/phpstorge/readme.md

            │        ┌────────────────┐                         │
            └───────►│Custom backend  ├─────────────────────────┘
                     └────────────────┘
-                    Header: auth-type: server
+                    Header: auth-type: api_key
                     Header: authorization: eyJkalsjd..
 ```
-(Todo) For custom backend, you can generate an API token through Storge management console, in order for the backend to freely communicate with Storge API. **Make sure you store your API token securely**.
+For custom backend, you can generate an API key through Storge management console, in order for the backend to freely communicate with Storge API. **Make sure you store your API token securely**.

 ## Synchronisation